architjoshi-db/arcion-docs/content/docs/security/secrets-management/aws-secrets-manager.md

 - *`IAM_USER_ACCESS_KEY_ID`*: the access key ID for the IAM user—for example, `AKIAIOSFODNN7EXAMPLE`
 - *`AWS_REGION`* the AWS region—for example, `us-east-1`

-## The secrets management configuration file
+## Configure Secrets Manager details
 You can optionally choose to use a YAML configuration file that specifies details about the secrets and how to retrieve them.
+Without the the secrets management configuration file, Arcion looks for authentication credentials in some specfic locations.
+For more information, see the [**AWS Secrets Manager** tab in Configure secrets management details]({{< relref "secrets-management#configure-secrets-management-details" >}}).

 The configuration file contains the following parameters:

 ### `type`
 The secrets management service you're using.
 For Amazon Secrets Manager, set this to `AWS`.